OUR SERVICES

 If you are interested in exploring how we could work together please get in touch.

-PROJECT MATRESCENCE: Supporting first-time mums navigate the transition to motherhood (matrescence)
+Supporting first-time mums navigate the transition to motherhood (matrescence)

 Becoming a mother is a unique time of change in a person’s life.
 A time when you may experience transformation in some, or all aspects of your self; physical, social, psychological and spiritual.
 Currently little acknowledges or addresses this major life transition, which can leave new mothers feeling shocked and unprepared, on top of the everyday challenges of new motherhood.

 Project Matrescence is a collaboration between Room Psychotherapy and The Parenting Project aiming to support new mothers navigate their transition to and through early motherhood.
-Project Matrescence is a six-week psychotherapist-led circle providing a space for new mums (6-12 months postpartum) to connect with self, with other mums.
+Project Matrescence is a six-week psychotherapist-led circle providing a space for new mums (6-12 months postpartum) to connect with self, and with other mums.
 First time mums are invited to creatively explore the real impact of becoming a mother on identity, relationships and emotions in a safe, small group environment.

 Through sharing experiences with others, without judgement, and creative exploration which may include clay work, genograms and poetry, participants can expect to increase awareness of their individual matrescence experience and understand how it impacts them and their relationships.

 This group is intended to be a therapeutic space for mothers and therefore children are not permitted into the group encounter.
 Childcare can be a barrier to finding space for self and therefore support can be provided upon request.
+Participants must be able to commit to attend all sessions within reason.

-Early Help, MHISC Wellbeing Programme
+Early Support, MHISC Wellbeing & Counselling Programme

 Police and Crime Commissioner

+This counselling for people in Warwickshire, is person centred and trauma informed, and delivered over 18 sessions either face to face, via telephone or Zoom.
 Anyone aged 18 and over who has been a victim of domestic abuse and is now in a safe space and able to access 1-1 counselling.

 Referrals can be made directly via: counselling@parentingproject.org.uk